electron/electron/docs/api/crash-reporter.md

 # crash-reporter

-An example of automatically submitting crash reporters to a remote server:
+The following is an example of automatically submitting a crash report to a remote server:

 ```javascript
 crashReporter = require('crash-reporter');